 Fun to drive and cheaper to operate, electric vehicles have grown popular in recent years.

 The whole process is self-charging and continuously recharges the vehicles with wind energy while moving.
-The invention relates to a method for generating electrical energy using high wind pressure generated by moving vehicles, thereby not disturbing the aerodynamics of the air and utilizing maximum air.
-The air is compressed by using the nozzles which are fitted into the conical-shaped partitions, which will cause the turbine to rotate, and thus the electrical energy produced will be used by the vehicle.
+The invention relates to a method for generating electrical energy using high wind pressure generated by moving vehicles, thereby not disturbing the aerodynamics of the air, and utilizing maximum air.
+The air is compressed by using the nozzles that are fitted into the conical-shaped partitions, which will cause the turbine to rotate, and thus the electrical energy produced will be used by the vehicle.

 Filed a patent, Patent application number is R20191014741

 Received a Grant of INR 250,000 from NewGen IEDC